 Spring has sprung and I’m letting my son play outside.
+It’s 2020 and Covid-19 has taken the world by storm.
 Which means I’m living a life of crime.
 To make matters worse, my child is not playing alone.
 Two other families are letting their kids out which makes us conspirators in a Class C Misdemeanor.
 We’re the rebels.
 It’s not that we don’t value the lives of others or take the pandemic seriously.
 We abide by the Executive Order and have limited outings to essential needs.
 As a mini community, we thoughtfully weighed the risks and agreed to a circle of containment between our three homes.
 Plus, my son is an only child.
 He bounces off the walls and becomes a new breed of animal when left to his devices and this mama has only so much Uno in her.

 Most would agree that a month without social interaction for children is a reasonable sacrifice to save a million lives.
 But how about to save 100,000 lives?
 And what if the sacrifice is not for a month but for six months, or a year?
 It’s an ethical dilemma that raises larger questions.
 Do we ask the nation’s children to forego play, if it could reduce our neighbor’s risk of dying?
 Would I accept an end to human hugging and handshakes, if it would save my own life?
 These questions bring up deep issues around the right way to live.